We understand that coming to church for the first time can feel quite intimidating.

 We hope it is reassuring for you to know that we welcome all children and adults who would class themselves in a minority group eg physical or hidden disabilities, conditions, developmental differences, race, sexual orientation, adopted or fostered, sensory needs etc.

-We are always learning so if there is something that we can do to help you, a friend or family member feel more comfortable at any of St George’s events then please let us know.
+We are always learning so if there is something that we can do to help you, a friend or family member feel more comfortable at any of Saint George’s events then please let us know.
 We will work with you so that you can be best supported.
 If you want to contact Rev Jo who is the Priest in Charge, please do here.

 Can I see a service online first?